scoki211/VocalMat4Rats/README.md

 <p align="justify"> VocalMat <b>Identifier</b> detects vocalization candidates in the audio file.
 Vocalization candidates are detected through a series of image processing operations and differential geometry analysis over spectrogram information.
 The VocalMat Identifier outputs (optional) a MATLAB formatted file (.MAT) with information about the spectral content of detected vocalizations (e.g., frequency, intensity, timestamp), that is later used by the VocalMat Classifier.

-<p align="justify"> VocalMat <b>Classifier</b> uses a Convolutional Neural Network (CNN) to classify each vocalization candidate into 12 distinct labels: short, flat, chevron, reverse chevron, downward frequency modulation, upward frequency modulation, complex, multi steps, two steps, step down, step up, and noise.
+<p align="justify"> VocalMat <b>Classifier</b> uses a Convolutional Neural Network (CNN) to classify each short vocalization candidate into 12 distinct labels: Complex, Complex trill, Downward ramp, Flat, Inverted-U, Short, Split, Step down, Step up, Trill, Upward ramp, and noise.

 ![VocalMat labels](resources/labels.png)

 ## Features
-- __11 Classification Classes:__ VocalMat is able to distinguish between 11 classes of vocalizations (see Figure above), according to adapted definitions from [Grimsley et al, 2011](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0017460).
+- __11 Classification Classes:__ VocalMat is able to distinguish between 11 classes of vocalizations (see Figure above), according to adapted definitions from [Wright et al. 2010](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0017460).
 - __Noise Detection:__ eliminates vocalization candidates associated to mechanical or segmentation noise.
 - __Harmonic Detection:__ detects vocalizations with components overlapping in time.
-- __Manifold Visualization and Alignment:__ visualize the vocal reportoire using Diffusion Maps and align manifolds to compare different animals.
-- __Fast Performance:__ optimized versions for personal computers and high-performance computing (clusters)
+- __Fast Performance:__ optimized versions for personal computers and high-performance computing (clusters) -__Note:__ Clustering and difusion maps are currently disabled for this version of VocalMat4Rats

 ## Getting Started
 ![Recordit GIF](resources/clone.gif)